devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 When you run this code, it will create a window with a light green background and a rectangle with a blue border and a yellow-filled interior.

-## 27) Write a Python program using Turtle to draw a star and explore various attributes like background color, line fill, border color, etc.
+## <mark> 27) Write a Python program using Turtle to draw a star and explore various attributes like background color, line fill, border color, etc. </mark>

 Here's a Python program using the Turtle module to draw a star with customizable attributes such as background color, line color, fill color, and line thickness.